Lesson Plans, Writing Activities

-- He choose the theme for the story.
+- He chose the theme for the story.
 David Costello decided he wanted to write about monsters so he asked for your help.

 - He then brainstormed characters with you on the discussion board.

-- He then visualized a setting for the characters.
+- He visualized a setting for the characters.

-- Created sketches that represent the beginning, middle and end of his story.
+- He created sketches that represented the beginning, middle, and end of his story.

-- Pulled all the pieces together to create a final illustrated story.
+- Finally, he pulled all the pieces together to create a complete, illustrated story.

 Let's explore how he did it.

 Are there monsters lurking in your school?
 Some students imagined there might be, so those and other strange creatures were chosen as characters for our story.